 Ostrom’s Answer is Occam’s Razor

 A problem in the future has two elements, one to design a defense, the other is to alter the future to make that unnecessary.
-The leaders involved may have had the skills of the legislative lawyer and personality for political leadership, but to produce solutions essential to create trust, the science part of our minds and the science professions will form a new community.
+The leaders involved may have had the skills of the lawyer and personality for political leadership, but to produce solutions essential to create trust, the science professions will form a new commons.
 A scientist can tell you the future is already here, just not everywhere.
-To do that, the change in the mode of problem-solving begins with a process that Elinor Ostrom has already figured out in a Nobel prize winning way.
+To do that, the change in the mode of problem-solving begins with a process that Elinor Ostrom has already figured out in a Nobel prize-winning way.

 Our ancient brains in various shelters for the night knew of beasts, enemies, and trouble.
 That sense of big trouble is real, but the community may never experience its pain because of that sense alone.
 From the cave to the laboratory, we have done what we have done to define problems we believe might be unlikely to occur, but we solve them anyway.
 The quality of thinking, in this instance, is an old tactic still in use by scientists today called Occam’s Razor.
 As Albert Einstein notes, a theory of a threat with the fewest variables requires problem-solving work where “everything should be made as simple as possible, but not simpler.”